davelens/dotfiles/README.md

 #### iTerm2
 If you're an iTerm2 user like myself, you can do this in your profile settings in the Text tab.
 Look for ```Use a different font for non-ASCII text``` and select the font in the dropdown.

-#### Mac OS X Yosemite
-If you're on Yosemite the chances are that the YCM component failed to compile.
-I got this fixed with [a helpful SO answer](http://stackoverflow.com/questions/29529455/missing-c-header-debug-after-updating-osx-command-line-tools-6-3#answer-29576048).

 # Tmux
 ## Statusline "Segments"